 Preparing for your Appointment

 - What change(s) would you like to see as a result of working with a coach?
-For example, here are some things that other people have worked on:
+For example, here are some skills that students have worked on:

 - Creating a time management system that works for you